 Abraham L. Green and Son Funeral Home's commitment to serve our community remains strong and unwavering amid concerns about the spread of the coronavirus (COVID-19).

 Our intent is to provide a safe, healthy environment where people can grieve and comfort each other, conforming to the latest directives from Governor Lamont, the Connecticut Department of Public Health, and the Center for Disease Control.
-Governor Lamont's March 16th Executive Order includes limiting the number of people to 50 attendees at events - including funeral services, and the CDC has recommended (but not mandated) limiting events to groups of no more than 10 people.
+Governor Lamont's March 26th Executive Order includes limiting public gatherings to 150 attendees, and indoor gatherings to 25% capacity (up to 100 people), provided in each case that appropriate safety and social distancing measures are employed.
 In addition, we continue to work with local clergy who are establishing their own protocols for officiating at and/or holding funerals within their Synagogues and Temples.

 Please remember: If anyone has symptoms of COVID-19, they should please refrain from going out into the public.
 Staying home not only can speed their recovery and prevent spreading illness but can protect those in high-risk groups.
 If anyone is experiencing a fever of 100 degrees or more, shortness of breath or cough, we urge that they do NOT attend funeral services, as difficult as that may be.
 We instead suggest that they send their sympathies directly to the deceased's family, electronically via the funeral home's website, or as a memorial contribution to the specified charity or organization.

 We have made hand sanitizer and tissues available and ask that you exercise your best judgment when in contact with others.
 This includes covering your mouth when coughing or sneezing, disposing of tissues in trash cans, washing your hands in our restrooms and, as difficult as it may be, keeping personal physical contact with others at a minimum.